Cape Maclear: Tourism

 Cape Maclear is "a leading tourist destination", and is the busiest resort on Lake Malawi.
 The area is popular with backpackers.
 There are bars, restaurants, lodges and guesthouses in the town.
 Activities available in Cape Maclear include snorkelling, hiking, boat cruises, kayaking, and diving.
 In October 2001, the Malawian government invited investors to fund a $6,000,000 construction of a new 150-room, four-star hotel at Cape Maclear.
 In June 2003, plans were announced to build an ecolodge on Maleri Island, near Cape Maclear.
 In February 2005, the Malawian government announced plans to increase ecotourism at Cape Maclear with new accommodation and facilities.
 These plans proved too ambitious for the fragile Malawian economy and tourist industry.

 Transport

 In February 2006, the Malawian government announced plans to build a new road from Cape Maclear to Monkey Bay.
 The current road is a bumpy dirt track, and there is no regular public transport at Cape Maclear.
 Regular bus service extends only from Lilongwe to Monkey Bay where private minibuses can be hired for the trip to Cape Maclear.

 Healthcare

-There is a medical clinic in Cape Maclear; the Billy Riordan Memorial Clinic was established in 2004, and treats diseases such as dysentery, bilharzia and malaria.
+The Billy Riordan Memorial Clinic was established here in 2004 to treat diseases such as dysentery, bilharzia and malaria.
 There are no diagnostic services or surgery carried out at the clinic.
-Mags Riordan, who founded the clinic, is the mother of a man who drowned in Lake Malawi, near Cape Maclear in 1999.
+Mags Riordan founded the clinic, she is the mother of a man who drowned in Lake Malawi, near Cape Maclear in 1999.
 The clinic is supported by the Billy Malawi Project.

-Bilharzia is common at Cape Maclear; the incidence of the disease at Cape Maclear is three times higher than the rest of Lake Malawi.
+Bilharzia is common at Cape Maclear; the incidence of the disease at Cape Maclear was three times higher than the rest of Lake Malawi in 2008.